 Fig. 7d.
 American plaice in Div.
-3LNO: Trajectory of yield as a function of fishing mortality
+3LNO: trajectory of yield as a function of Fishing Mortality.

-Fig.7e.
+Fig. 7e.
 American plaice in Div.
-3LNO: Yield as a function of Spawning Stock Biomass
+3LNO: yield as a function of SSB.

 G{Loss} analysis.
 An analysis was carried out to investigate sustainable fishing mortality rates and to compare the history of the stock with expected equilibrium conditions.
-G{Loss} is the replacement line which corresponds to the lowest observed spawning stock (LOSS) and is a minimum estimate of G{cush} (Cook, 1997).
+G{Loss} is the replacement line which corresponds to the lowest observed spawning stock (LOSS) and is a minimum estimate of G{creat} (Cook, 1997).

-Clearly the wish is to establish a fishing mortality rate which is below G{cmsh} with some degree of confidence.
+Clearly the wish is to establish a fishing mortality rate which is below G{cash} with some degree of confidence.
 If it can be established that F gives a replacement line below G{loss} then this condition is satisfied.